 Yet, it’s the one that can teach us about ourselves and our needs from the partner and the relationship.
 This increased awareness allows us to make better choices, whether we choose to stay together or start new with someone else.

-If trust wasn’t issue before swinging, bear in mind that it takes time to learn about the lifestyle and to figure out ways to navigate through it.
+If trust wasn’t an issue before swinging, bear in mind that it takes time to learn about the lifestyle and to figure out ways to navigate through it.
 The lifestyle is challenging in many ways, yet it can be gratifying and transformative.

 A swinging community can be a valuable resource in understanding how to recover from broken trust.
-Though a couple may pause swinging, the people they met can be a support along the way.
+Though a couple may pause swinging, the people they met can be support along the way.

 Remember that the process of recovery is not just about repairing the damage.

 It’s about strengthening all the aspects of a relationship a couple treasures.